jpco/jws/web/content/es/_index.md

 # mv file3 stash/
 ```

-In the last example, one argument is a lambda, using es' `@ arg {body}` syntax.
-Lambdas operate exactly like functions, but can be passed around like any other value.
-In fact, function assignment is just sugar for assigning a lambda to a variable.
+In the last example, the first argument to `map` is a lambda, using es' `@ arg {body}` syntax.
+Lambdas operate exactly like functions, but can be passed around like other values.
+In fact, function assignment is just sugar for assigning a lambda to a variable:

 ```
 # The following lines are completely identical